Why choose this London tour ?

 Our APTG certified guided love to reveal the common points of the British folklore and mythology that writer J.K.
 Rowling totally inspired.
 The ideas, tapestries, portraits from the Tudor & Georgian Dynasties, the roofs and the turrets of Hogwarts Castle are all inspired by some important Colleges in the city.
 Those are the tidbits that we love to share with our guests to make this trip the most memorable one.

 Your journey starts with Christ Church; the grand stairway up to Hogwarts is where Harry, Ron, Hermione and other first years walked up,’ where Professor McGonagall meets under the stunning Gothic roof.
 Here too, at the end of the film, the three are reunited.
 An inspiration for Hogwarts Dining Hall for all of the Harry Potter films has been one of Oxford’s most famous rooms.
 From photographs in the Tudor Great Hall, a studio set has been created and used to make movies.
 Did you know that all moving portraits were from producers that were working on the films to immortalise them in Harry Potter films?
 The starting point of this idea is simply because of the portraits in the Great Hall.
 Next venue in Christ Church is the Stairway.
 You will remember this spot in the Chamber of Secrets film.
 In the Ford Anglia, Harry and Ron fly to Hogwarts, take these stairs and face Argus Filch.
 It is the place used for Harry and Tom Riddle’s first meeting.
+The last venue in Christ Church is the Cloisters.
+You remember that Hermione shows the trophy won by her dad in Quidditch as the seeker.
+The scene was shot outside the bookshop.

 Yes, Alice is in Wonderland is real.
 In the Victorian era, its customers included Alice Liddell, daughter of Henry Liddell, who was Dean of Christ Church, Oxford, which is opposite the shop.
 Alice, who used to buy sweets at the shop, was the inspiration for Lewis Carroll’s Alice’s Adventures in Wonderland and Through the Looking-Glass.
 We are talking about one of the most famous little shops in the world is right up there, just across the road from Christ Church College.
 The Alice’s Shop in Oxford is world-famous because the shop itself was written into the Alice adventures over 150 years ago.
 The small shop was dubbed “Alice’s Shop” locally as soon as the stories became well known, even as it continued as a grocery and sweet shop.
 Since the mid-60s, the shop began to sell Alice in Wonderland souvenirs.
 The Shop is now a treasure trove of Alice in Wonderland themed gifts, souvenirs and memorabilia.
+Alice’s Shop is one of the most tangible links to an entire episode in the Alice in Wonderland adventures and offers lovers of the stories a moment of intimate connection with the World of Alice as well as an insight into Carroll’s creation.
+The story is as sweet as candies in the store.
+Wanna shop?

 The name “Carfax” derives from the Latin quadrifurcus via the French carrefour, both of which mean “crossroads”.
 The tower is located in the centre of Oxford’s shopping area since the medieval times.
 This 6 bells tower is all that remains of the 14th-century Church of St Martin.
 The Carfax Tower, also known as St. Martin’s Tower (it is the remaining part of what was the City Church of St. Martin of Tours) is a prominent landmark and provides a look-out over the town. the Mayor and Corporation were expected to worship, between about 1122 and 1896, when the main part of the church was demolished to make more room for road traffic.
 In 1896 the City Church was moved to All Saints Church in the High Street.
 The tower is 74 feet (23 m) tall, and no building in central Oxford may be built higher than it.